John Evelyn: Biography

-In Florence he commissioned the John Evelyn Cabinet (1644–46), an elaborate ebony cabinet with pietra dura and gilt-bronze panels, which is now in the Victoria and Albert Museum.
+In Florence, he commissioned the John Evelyn Cabinet (1644–46), an elaborate ebony cabinet with pietra dura and gilt-bronze panels, which is now in the Victoria and Albert Museum.
 It was in his London house at his death, then returned to Wotton, and is very likely the "ebony cabinet" in which his diaries were later found.

 In 1647 Evelyn married Mary Browne, daughter of Sir Richard Browne, the English ambassador in Paris.
 During the next few years he travelled back and forth between France and England, corresponding with Browne in the royalist interest, including a meeting with Charles I in 1647.

+During the Commonwealth of England period, Evelyn desired to maintain using the Church of England's Anglican practices.
+Among these was worship according to the Book of Common Prayer.
+Though prayer book had been outlawed and replaced by the Directory for Public Worship, Evelyn was able to find and worship at prayer book services, including in London.
+At one such service–held on Christmas Day, 1657–Evelyn reported that Parliamentarians "held their muskets against us as we came up to receive the Sacred Elements".
+Evelyn would also recount regular usage of the prayer book's offices and its calendar with his family inside their home.

 In 1651 he became convinced that the royalist cause was hopeless, and decided to return to England.
 The following year, the couple settled in Deptford (present-day south-east London).
 Their house, Sayes Court (adjacent to the naval dockyard), was purchased by Evelyn from his father-in-law in 1653; Evelyn soon began to transform the gardens.
 In 1671, he encountered master wood-worker Grinling Gibbons (who was renting a cottage on the Sayes Court estate) and introduced him to Sir Christopher Wren.
 There is now an electoral ward called Evelyn in Deptford, London Borough of Lewisham.
 He remained a royalist, had refused employment from the government of the Commonwealth, and had maintained a cipher correspondence with Charles II; in 1659 he published an Apology for the Royal Party.